abhaykumargond/portfolio/README.md

 Welcome to my portfolio!
 This website showcases my skills, projects, and achievements in tech, coding, and content creation.

 ## 🌟 About Me
-I am an art, computer science, and tech student from Madhya Pradesh, India.
+I am an art, computer science, and tech student from Kanpur, India.
 Passionate about coding and digital innovation, I work on mobile app development, AI, and YouTube content creation.

 ## 🔥 Skills
 - **Programming:** Flutter, HTML, CSS, JavaScript